Get insider access

 On-Screen Display (OSD)

-This monitor doesn't have an on-screen display, and you can only change the display settings with a macOS device.
-If you use a Windows PC, it uses the last saved settings from a previous macOS device, and you'll need to reconnect it to change the settings.
+This monitor doesn't have an on-screen display; you can only change the display settings with a Mac computer.
+If you use a Windows PC, it uses the last saved settings from a previous macOS device.
 Also, all firmware updates are done through a macOS device.